-In this last unit the student will have the opportunity to study the modern world of quantum physics, relativity, the Standard Model of the Universe and wave-particle duality.
-Einstein's work into the photoelectric effect and the quantum theory of light will allow students to make predictions related to the theory and applications of special relativity.
+In this last unit the students will have the opportunity to study the modern world of quantum physics, relativity, the standard model of the universe and wave-particle duality.
+Einstein's work into the photo-electric effect and the quantum theory of light will allow students to make predictions related to the theory and applications of special relativity.